-Hugo Lee is an award-winning saxophonist and multi-instrumentalist with international performing, composing and recording experience and five original albums to his name.
+Hugo Lee is an award-winning saxophonist and multi-instrumentalist with international performing, composing and recording experience and six original albums to his name.

-An in-demand session musician based in Melbourne, he is equally at home on the stage or in the studio and has performed throughout Australia, the USA and Europe.
+An in-demand session musician based in Melbourne, he is equally at home on the stage or in the studio and has performed throughout Australia, the USA and Europe- having played at festivals such as Bluesfest, London Craft Beer Festival and Zug Der Liebe (Berlin).

-Trained in both Jazz (ANU/UIUC) and Classical (AMusA) with strong contemporary influences, Hugo’s music draws from a myriad of genres and the output ranges from Fusion, Funk, Blues, Jazz and World through to Pop, Rock, Folk, Reggae and Electronic.
+Trained in both Jazz (ANU/UIUC) and Classical (AMusA) with strong contemporary influences, Hugo’s music draws from a myriad of genres and the output ranges from Jazz Fusion, Funk, Blues and Psychedelic through to Indie Pop/Rock, Folk, Hip Hop and Electronic.

 A multi-instrumentalist specialising in the Saxophone and EWI, he also plays Guitar, Bass, Keyboards, Percussion, Harmonica and sings.